xiaoyanlong/evo_sex_role/README.md

 ## Outputs

-Three csv files will be produced:
+Two csv files will be produced:

 1. `all_traits`: Average values of female care, male care, female preferences, male ornaments in the population, population size at each state (pre-mating state, mating state, caring state, juvenile state).